Magic Johnson

 Johnson was honored as one of the 50 Greatest Players in NBA History in 1996 and selected to the NBA 75th Anniversary Team in 2021, and became a two-time inductee into the Naismith Memorial Basketball Hall of Fame—being enshrined in 2002 for his individual career and as a member of the Dream Team in 2010.
 His friendship and rivalry with Boston Celtics star Larry Bird, whom he faced in the 1979 NCAA finals and three NBA championship series, are well-documented.

 Since his retirement, Johnson has been an advocate for HIV/AIDS prevention and safe sex, as well as an entrepreneur, philanthropist, broadcaster, and motivational speaker.
 Johnson is a former part-owner of the Lakers and was the team's president of basketball operations in the late 2010s.
 He is a founding member of Guggenheim Baseball Management, the managing entity of the Los Angeles Dodgers (MLB).
 He is part of ownership groups of the Los Angeles Sparks (WNBA), Los Angeles FC (MLS), the Washington Commanders (NFL), and the Washington Spirit (NWSL).
 Johnson has won 16 championships during his career: one in college, five as an NBA player, and ten as an owner.
 In 2025, Johnson received the Presidential Medal of Freedom, the highest civilian award of the United States.
-As of May 2025, his net worth is estimated at US$1.5 billion by Forbes.
+As of May 2026, his net worth is estimated at US$1.6 billion by Forbes.

 Early life

-Earvin Johnson Jr. was born in Lansing, Michigan, to General Motors assembly worker Earvin Sr. and school janitor Christine.
+Earvin Johnson Jr. was born on August 14, 1959, in Lansing, Michigan, to General Motors assembly worker Earvin Sr. and school janitor Christine.
 Johnson, who had six siblings and three half-siblings by his father's previous marriage, (Note: Magic was the fourth of seven children Earvin Sr. and Christine had together.) was influenced by his parents' strong work ethic.
 His mother spent many hours after work each night cleaning their home and preparing the next day's meals, while his father did janitorial work at a used car lot and collected garbage, all while never missing a day at General Motors.
 Johnson would often help his father on the garbage route, and he was teased by neighborhood children who called him "Garbage Man".
 His mother raised him in the Seventh-day Adventist Church.

 Johnson came to love basketball as a young man.
 His favorite basketball player growing up was Bill Russell, whom he admired more for his many championships than his athletic ability.
 He also idolized players such as Earl Monroe and Marques Haynes, and practiced "all day".
 Johnson came from an athletic family.
 His father played high school basketball in his home state of Mississippi, and Johnson learned the finer points about the game from him.
 Johnson's mother, originally from North Carolina, had also played basketball as a child, and she grew up watching her brothers play the game.